RELEVANT CHAPTERS

 Direct payments are monetary payments to enable people to make their own arrangements to meet eligible care and support needs.
 Direct payments are the government’s preferred mechanism for personalised care and support as they promote independence, choice, flexibility, and control over how needs are met.

-When certain conditions are met, all or part of CMBC’s proportion of a personal budget can be paid directly to the person concerned or, in some circumstances to someone acting on their behalf, to meet care and support needs identified in their care and support plan.
+When certain conditions are met, all or part of CMBC’s proportion of a personal budget can be paid direct to the adult concerned or, in some circumstances to someone acting on their behalf, to meet care and support needs identified in their care and support plan.

 2. Purpose